coffee-coco/microservices-scaffolding/README.md

 - Ensure `metadata.json` is always present and valid in the root directory.
 Missing or corrupted metadata will cause the `/status` route to fail.
 - Use a secure mechanism to manage the `JWT_SECRET_KEY`.
+- Note: In this example, we have chosen to use OS commands for Git subprocesses.
+However, using specific libraries for the language would be best to call git, to avoid potential security issues.

 ---